pschiffmann/react-rfcs/text/0000-use-for-each.md

 }
 ```

-_Listing 3-4: "useMultipleConnections hook implementation that doesn't close unrelated connections on change, but violates "useEffect" usage guidelines._
+_Listing 3-4: "useMultipleConnections" Hook implementation that doesn't close unrelated connections on change, but violates "useEffect" usage guidelines._

 https://github.com/user-attachments/assets/a472bc84-233c-4832-9706-b980056c552c

 [live demo](https://pschiffmann.github.io/use-for-each-playground/chat-app-non-idiomatic.html) | [source code](https://github.com/pschiffmann/use-for-each-playground/blob/main/src/chat-app/main-non-idiomatic.tsx)

-This works, but it's messy.
+This Hook works as expected, keeping connections open when the element order of the `roomIds` array changes, or a single connection is added or removed.
-And it only gets worse if the effect grows and depends on more dependencies.
+But the implementation doesn't follow idiomatic React patterns and is significantly harder to reason about than the `useSingleConnection` Hook.

 ### `useEffect` with `useForEach()`

 Idiomatic React is all about _composition_.
-Ideally, we want to compose the `useMultipleConnections()` Hook from the existing `useSingleConnection()` Hook.
+Ideally, we want to compose the `useMultipleConnections()` Hook from the existing `useSingleConnection()` Hook, as seen in listing 3-2.
-The `useForEach()` Hook lets us do just that.
+The `useForEach()` Hook lets us do exactly that.

 ```tsx
 function useMultipleConnections(roomIds) {